-Expenses on public and investor relations for the Year decreased by \$209,201 (54%) to \$180,684 compared to \$389,885 in Fiscal 2018.
-The decrease is primarily related to the reduced amount of work provided by consultants with respect to investor relations activities in the US and in Europe.
-The Company also participated in fewer capital and investment conferences during the Year compared to Fiscal 2018.
-Investor relations activities were accelerated subsequent to the end of the Quarter, with renewed investor interest in critical minerals that can be sustainably produced.
-This included participation in a technology-oriented Microcap investment conference in New York in September and other meetings with private investors.
+Expenses on public and investor relations decreased by \$21,986 (20%) to \$87,993 compared to the same quarter in Fiscal 2019.
+The decrease is primarily related to the reduced amount of work provided by consultants with respect to investor relations activities.
+Investor relations activities during the Quarter included participation in investment conferences in New York and South Florida and in a trade mission to Japan and Korea organized by Natural Resources Canada.
+This trade mission was focused on introducing Canadian companies involved in critical minerals supply chains development to end-users and potential investors.